i want to

 Sleep Lab Studies: 1945

-The Sleep Disorders Center at Nationwide Children's Hospital assists primary care physicians and specialists with the diagnosis and treatment of infants, children and adolescents with sleep problems.
+The Sleep Disorders Center at Nationwide Children's Hospital and our Sleep Medicine Clinics assist primary care physicians and specialists with the diagnosis and treatment of infants, children and adolescents with sleep problems.

 Twenty percent of all children suffer from some type of sleep problem.
 The causes range from poor sleep habits to serious underlying medical conditions.
 Whatever the cause, the Sleep Disorders Program at Nationwide Children's Hospital can comprehensively evaluate patients and make appropriate treatment recommendations.